ceresisonline/touchup/README.md

 #### Known Issues:
 - The script can only be called using sudo
 - The built-in OMZ updater is currenty not working
-- Arch/RedHat/MacOS support will maybe be added in the future.
-For now only Debian-based systems are supported.
+- RedHat/MacOS support will maybe be added in the future.
+For now only Debian or Arch based systems are supported.